US STOCKS-Massive rout spells trouble for Wall Street

 The selloff accelerated into the close as volume jumped well above average.
 The fall was broad-based, with four stocks falling for every one rising on the New York Stock Exchange.

 The index also broke through its 2-1/2 year uptrend line from its bear market low in March 2009.
-Thursday was the index's worst day in a year.
+Thursday was its worst day in a year.

 Investors seemed to find little to cheer after the U.S. Senate agreed to a deal to raise the debt ceiling because of the possibility it will not stave off a downgrade of the U.S. government's triple-A rating.